rapyuta-robotics/rapyuta-io-docs/hugo/content/pricing-support/pricing/pricing-calculation.md

 Total pay as you use charges: $270 + $2.4 = **$272.4**

-Let’s assume you may require more add-ons, for example, you add 5 robots.
+Let’s assume you may require more add-ons, for example, you add 5 devices.

-Add-ons price per robot per month is $100<br>
+Add-ons price per device per month is $100<br>
-Add-ons price for 5 robots per month: $100 * 5 = **$500**
+Add-ons price for 5 devices per month: $100 * 5 = **$500**

 Total charges: $272.4 + $500 = **$772.4**

 ### Add-ons Pricing Calculation
-The add-ons (robots, users and static-routes) are charged differently from the deployment hours.
+The add-ons (devices, users and static-routes) are charged differently from the deployment hours.

 For example, let's assume you have subscribed to one of the plans on March 1.
-Suppose you add 5 additional robots on March 10.
-You will be charged for those 5 robots.
+Suppose you add 5 additional devices on March 10.
+You will be charged for those 5 devices.
 Now, going further, you may experience either of the following three cases:

 #### Case 1
-Suppose you add 3 more robots on March 20.
-You will be charged for these robots.
-So, the total number of robots added till now is 8 (5 + 3), and an overage charge for 8 robots is reflected in the final bill.
+Suppose you add 3 *devices add-on* on March 20.
+You will be charged for these devices.
+So, the total number of devices added till now is 8 (5 + 3), and an overage charge for 8 devices is reflected in the final bill.

 #### Case 2
-Suppose you remove 2 robots on March 20.
-The robots add-on count will immediately decrease to 3.
-You will be charged for 5 robots (that were added on March 10) in the current bill.
+Suppose you remove 2 *devices add-on* on March 20.
+The *devices add-on* count will immediately decrease to 3.
+You will be charged for 5 devices (that were added on March 10) in the current bill.
-The removed robots will not be charged in the next month's bill.
+The removed devices will not be charged in the next month's bill.

 #### Case 3
-Suppose you neither add nor remove any robots after March 10.
-You will be charged for the 5 robots that you added on March 10.
+Suppose you neither add nor remove any *devices add-on* after March 10.
+You will be charged for the 5 *devices add-on* that you added on March 10.

 Your credit card will, eventually, be charged with the final bill amount on the first day of the next month.